L LongevityGraph

 The Scoring Framework

-Our brand quality score evaluates 35+ boolean and tiered attributes across four categories, weighted by their impact on product quality:
+Our brand quality score is built from 35+ boolean and tiered attributes across four scoring categories — weighted by their impact on product quality — minus penalties for red flags.
+The maximum is 100 points.

 This is the dominant factor, and for good reason.
 Third-party certification is the single best indicator of supplement quality.